 Organization and Structure

 We are a volunteer based, grassroots group of Vajrayana Buddhists working independently of any particular religious organization, and are unaffiliated with any hospital or hospice.
 The seed for TLC was planted many years ago with the strong encouragement of Venerable Gyatrul Rinpoche, an esteemed Vajrayana Buddhist Master.
-The program provides educational events several times annually to better equip ourselves in preparation for our own deaths and to offer assistance to others.
+The program provides educational events several times annually to better equip ourselves in preparation for our own deaths and to offer assistance to others, as well as films of our programs and resources.
 When requested, our aspirations include providing counsel and pre-arranged visits by one or more TLC associates offering spiritual support.
 When death occurs, we will assist with preparing the body, participating in Vajrayana practices for the deceased, and planning funeral and memorial services.
 We do not charge for these services but will gratefully accept donations for TLC Transitional Life Care.
 Please see our “Donate” page for information on how to help.

 Support Literature and Education

 We utilize TLC’s end of life manual ‘Instructions for the Transitional State’, written by TLC Director, Julie Rogers, with the advice of Ven.
-Gyatrul Rinpoche.
-We host Vajrayana masters and teachers, medical professionals, hospice workers and hospital chaplains to lead our educational programs, engage in discussion on the topic, and we encourage study of available literature on the subject.
+Gyatrul Rinpoche, published by Vimala at vimalatreasures.org.
+We host Vajrayana masters and teachers, medical professionals, hospice workers and hospital chaplains to lead our educational programs, engage in discussion on the topic, offer helpful resources, and we encourage study of available literature on the subject.
 In addition, we will offer and provide support.

 This program is authorized by Venerable Gyatrul Rinpoche.
-As of 2020, TLC has been supported by the teachings and advice of many Vajrayana teachers including His Holiness Getse Rinpoche, Lingtrul Rinpoche, Chamtrul Rinpoche, Tulku Jigme Wangdrak Rinpoche, Lama Sonam Tsering Rinpoche, Lama Drimed Rinpoche, Khenpo Paljor Gyatso, Lama Gyaltsen, Chagdud Khadro, Loppon Yudron Wangmo, Lama Pat Berube, Drubpon Pema Rigzin, and Lama Les Collins.
+TLC has been supported by the teachings and advice of many Vajrayana teachers including His Holiness Getse Rinpoche, Lingtrul Rinpoche, Chamtrul Rinpoche, Tulku Jigme Wangdrak Rinpoche, Lama Sonam Tsering Rinpoche, Venerable Sogan Rinpoche, Lama Drimed Rinpoche, Khenpo Paljor Gyatso, Lama Gyaltsen, Loppon Yudron Wangmo, Lama Pat Berube, Drubpon Pema Rigzin, and Lama Les Collins.
+Chagdud Khadro has been especially enthusiastic and supportive of this program.

 Additionally, TLC’s guest speakers have included medical professionals and other knowledgeable educators such as hospice medical director Dr. Benjamin Boblett, Dr. Peter Candell, Tibetan physican Thinley Gyatso, Alistar Shanks from Zen Hospice Project, educator and translator Paloma Landry, hospital chaplain Liz Hammil-Howard, hospital chaplin Jamie Kimmel, hospice nurse Joshua Hayes, ICU nurse Buffy Plante, therapists Rose Kaufman and Fran Anderson, Cindy Abel of East Bay Conversation Project, Nirabhra Taylor of Pema Osel Ling’s ‘Magical Display of the Arts’, author Sarah Beasley, and artist Nancy Hom with Open Heart Mandala.